Maycoooz/DD-bot/readme.md

 1. Ensure you have the latest version, if not fetch origin

-2. Go to the root directory of DD-BOT
+2. Go to the root directory of DD-BOT and run this in a terminal: python -m venv venv

 3. Open 3 terminals